 Avalanche get three goals in third period, dump Oilers

-Nathan MacKinnon had a goal and an assist, Nazem Kadri, Matt Nieto, and Logan O'Connor also scored, and the Colorado Avalanche beat the Edmonton Oilers 4-1 in Denver on Wednesday night.
+Nathan MacKinnon had a goal and an assist, Nazem Kadri, Matt Nieto and Logan O'Connor also scored, and the Colorado Avalanche beat the Edmonton Oilers 4-1 on Wednesday night in Denver.
 Joonas Donskoi had two assists, and Philipp Grubauer stopped 19 shots for the Avalanche.

 The Avalanche were without defenseman Erik Johnson, who was out with an upper-body injury suffered against Toronto on Saturday.
 He is expected to miss three games.
 The game was tied after two periods but Colorado broke it open with three goals in a span of 2:32 of the third.